Mathematics education in the United States: Primary school

 Primary schoolchildren learn counting, arithmetic and properties of operations, geometry, measurement, statistics and probability.
 They typically begin studying fractions in third grade.
+On average, teachers who have a stronger grasp of mathematics use mathematical vocabulary more frequently and have better students.

 Secondary school

 James Garfield's proof of the Pythagorean theorem.

 Pre-algebra is typically taken in middle school by sixth, seventh or eighth graders (though in exceptional cases, it can be taken earlier).
 Students typically begin by learning about real numbers and basic number theory (prime numbers, prime factorization, fundamental theorem of arithmetic, ratios, and percentages), topics needed for algebra (powers, roots, graphing, order of operations, variables, expressions, and scientific notation) and geometry (quadrilaterals, polygons, areas of plane figures, the Pythagorean theorem, distance formula, equations of a line, simple solids, their surface areas, and volumes), and sometimes introductory trigonometry (definitions of the trigonometric functions).
 Such courses usually then go into simple algebra with solutions of simple linear equations and inequalities.

+Many middle schoolchildren struggle with fractions and decimals.

 Algebra I is the first course students take in algebra.
 Although some students take it as seventh or eighth graders (and in some cases, even earlier), this class is most commonly taken in ninth grade after the students have taken Pre-algebra.
 Students learn about functions, linear equations and inequalities, systems of linear equations, graphs, polynomials, the factor theorem, radicals, and quadratic equations (factoring, completing the square, and the quadratic formula), and power functions.

-This course is considered a gatekeeper for those who want to pursue STEM because taking Algebra I in eighth grade allows students to eventually take Calculus before graduating from high school.
-As such, tracking students by their aptitude and deciding when they should take Algebra I has become a topic of controversy in California and Massachusetts.
+Students who pass Algebra I in eighth grade are more likely to succeed in more advanced classes.
+It is a gatekeeper for those who want to pursue STEM because taking Algebra I in eighth grade allows students to eventually take Calculus before graduating from high school.
+As such, the percentage of students to take and pass Algebra I has been a major cause of concern.
+Tracking students by their aptitude and deciding when they should take Algebra I has become a topic of controversy in California and Massachusetts.
 Parents of high-performing students are among the most vocal critics of policies discouraging the taking of Algebra I in middle school.
+Some of them enroll their children in after-school or summer classes to help them stay on the accelerated tracks.